 Why Choose This Program

 The field of environmental science educates students to conserve the ecosystem where we obtain natural resources.
-This field prepares you to tackle challenges of environmental issues.
+This field prepares you to tackle the challenges of environmental issues.
 A degree in Environmental Science from SCTCC prepares students to obtain a job in a variety of settings from research to clinical labs.

 SCTCC offers an AS Degree in Environmental Science that provides an excellent foundation and the skills needed to prepare students for a four-year degree.
-The program provides an understanding of natural resource and the human impact on ecological processes.
+The program provides an understanding of natural resources and the human impact on ecological processes.